Asymptotic properties of tensor powers in symmetric tensor categories: Positive characteristic

-\begin{theorem} (\cite{Ro2}) There exists a universal constant $C>0$ such that if $G\subset GL(d,\bold k)$ is a group of order prime to $p$ then $G$ has an abelian normal subgroup $N$ with\footnote{There is a simple example in \cite{Ro2} showing that one cannot do better.}
+\begin{theorem} (\cite{Ro2}) Let $p$ be an odd prime.
+If $G\subset GL(d,\bold k)$ is a group of order prime to $p$ then $G$ has an abelian normal subgroup $N$ with \footnote{There is a simple example in \cite{Ro2} showing that one cannot do better.}

-Moreover, for $p=3,5$ one may take\footnote{This is not expected to be sharp.
-For example, by \cite{Ro1}, for $p=2$ one may take $C=3/2$.} $C=24^7$. \end{theorem}